BKHMSI/blog/_posts/2023-08-22-suspended-in-midair.md

 ---
 layout: post
-title: "Suspended in Midair: Meta AI Residency and the Visa Rollercoaster"
+title: "Suspended Midair: Meta AI Residency and the Visa Rollercoaster"
 date: 2023-08-28 12:00:00 +0300
 description: In this post, I will talk about my most recent visa struggle, which led me to live close to a year without any source of income despite having ample opportunities within my reach.
 The story starts in April 2021 when I got accepted to pursue the Facebook AI Residency program, and ends these days, on the 1st of September 2023, with the start of my PhD.
-img: suspended-in-midair.png
+img: suspended-midair.png
 tags: [Visa, Meta AI Residency, Immigration, Third-Class Citizen]
 ---

-## Summary (TL;DR)
+## Summary -- TL;DR

-Like the vast majority of people worldwide who were not born in a previlaged country, I got used to facing many obstacles whenever I needed to obtain a visa to travel abroad.
+Like the vast majority of people worldwide who were not born in a privileged country, I got used to facing many obstacles whenever I needed to obtain a visa to travel abroad.
 In this post, I will talk about my most recent struggle, which led me to live close to a year without any source of income despite having ample opportunities within my reach.
 The story starts in April 2021 when I got accepted to pursue the [Facebook AI Residency program](https://ai.meta.com/join-us/residency-program/).
 I will first talk about the visa delays I faced in the beginning, and then delve into the struggle I had to deal with when attempting to extend my tenure at Facebook for another year.
 In the end, depsite the [USCIS](https://www.uscis.gov) approving my [O-1 Visa](https://www.uscis.gov/working-in-the-united-states/temporary-workers/o-1-visa-individuals-with-extraordinary-ability-or-achievement) application (the process of which hindered my work and mental health significantly), I wasn't able to secure an appointment at the US Embassy in Cairo in time to get the visa printed on my passport despite having all the necessary documents ready.
 I conclude by recognizing that despite all the problems I faced, I am more fortunate than most people in the world, and that I am grateful of the support I had all the way.
 The reason I am writing this post is (1) for myself, (2) to show people just one example of many how citizens of countries like Egypt struggle for basic rights of mobility and work, and (3) to have something to show people who ask me what happened during that year.

 ## The Unexpected Offer: PhD or Facebook AI Residency?